fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 | --------- | ----------------------------------------------------------------------------- |
 | `/(x)/`   | Capturing group.
 This is important for when we get to working with javascript |

 Sometimes one might want only part of a match.
 That is where groups come in!
 Say I wanted to find email addresses for everyone at one institution.
 I would want to create the expression to include the `@company.com`, but I really only care about what occurs before the '@'.
 So what do I do?
 I create my expression with a group `()` around what I'm looking for, `/([a-zA-Z.-]+)@company\.com/`.
 This way, when I get the match back, in javascript I can key in and get only the text inside the parentheses.
 The match will look something like this: `[ "name@company.com", "name" ]`.
-At the first index we have the entire match, and after that we have what was specified in our group.
+At the first index, we have the entire match, and after that, we have what was specified in our group.
 If there were two groups in this regular expression, say `/([a-zA-Z.-]+)@(company.com)/`, then each group will be returned, `[ "name@company.com", "name", "company.com" ]`.

 ### Examples